 - Are a woman with a history of gestational diabetes or who has delivered a baby weighing more than nine pounds

-To learn more about the risk factors for diabetes, speak with a provider at UPMC Susquehanna.
+To learn more about the risk factors for diabetes, speak with a provider at UPMC.

 Benefits of Diabetes Screenings

 Taking the first step towards prevention starts with a screening.
-At UPMC Susquehanna, our diabetes experts perform tests that may detect diabetes early to help you stop or slow the development of the disease and associated complications.
+Our diabetes experts perform tests that may detect diabetes early to help you stop or slow the development of the disease and associated complications.